eProsima/Micro-XRCE-DDS-docs/docs/agent.rst

 CedMiddleware
 ^^^^^^^^^^^^^

-The *CedMiddleware* (Centralized Middleware) works similar to MQTT, that is, the *Agent* acts as a broker:
+The *CedMiddleware* (Centralized Middleware) works similar to MQTT, that is, the *Agent* acts as a broker by:

-* accepting connection from *Clients*,
+* accepting connections from *Clients*,
-* accepting topics messages published by *Client*,
+* accepting topic messages published by *Clients*,
-* processing subscribe and unsubscribe requests from *Client*,
+* processing subscribe and unsubscribe requests from *Clients*,
-* forwarding topics messages that match *Client* subscriptions,
+* forwarding topic messages that match a *Client's* subscriptions,
 * and closing the connection from the *Client*.

-By default, this middleware does not allow communication between *Client* connected to different *Agent*, but the :ref:`P2P communication <p2p_communication_label>` enable this feature.
+By default, this middleware does not allow communication between *Clients* connected to different *Agents*, but the :ref:`P2P communication <p2p_communication_label>` enables this feature.

 How to add a middleware
 ^^^^^^^^^^^^^^^^^^^^^^^